Towards Characterizing the Complexity of Riemannian Online Convex Optimization

 In contrast to the Euclidean setting—where OGD is minimax optimal and regret bounds are independent of feedback models—this result reveals that geometry can substantially degrade the performance of first-order algorithms.

-we analyze a Riemannian extension of Follow-the-Regularized-Leader, which we term R-FTRL.
+We also analyze a Riemannian extension of Follow-the-Regularized-Leader, which we term R-FTRL, in the full-information setting.

 R-FTRL achieves a regret bound of $O(DL\sqrt{T})$,